asara-io/ModelKit/README.md

 ## Status

+ModelKit 0.2.1 is the current foundation release and adds OCaml 5.5 build support to the 0.2.0 capabilities.
+The `0.3.x` development branch now includes immutable dense dataset admission, explicit `Require_finite` and `Allow_nan` feature policies, aligned zero-copy row views, stable versioned schema fingerprints, and explicit copy/view reporting. `Allow_nan` treats NaN as a missing-value marker but still rejects positive and negative infinity.

-ModelKit 0.2.1 is the current foundation release.
-It includes public data contracts, feature schemas, structured errors, protocol module types, and portable reference implementations for foundational numerical, random-number generation, and execution operations.
-Concrete estimators, fitted artifacts, and end-to-end machine learning workflows are not yet implemented.
+Dataset row views preserve ordering and duplicates without packing feature or metadata buffers.
+Use `Dataset.materialize` when an algorithm requires contiguous selected rows; its access report identifies the resulting copies.
+Concrete transformers, estimators, fitted artifacts, and end-to-end machine learning workflows are not yet implemented.

 The portable package lives under `lib/`.
 Optional ecosystem adapters and accelerated backends are reserved under `adapters/` and `backends/`; they will remain separate packages that depend on the portable core when implemented.